 In the end, Lee was able to hang on long enough to construct a new line of works south of the Mule Shoe, and his hollow-eyed veterans stumbled back to that line long after midnight on May 12.
 All told, the fighting would continue at Spotsylvania for several more days.
 There’d be more Union assaults on the 18th, a Confederate counterattack on the 19th, and then the armies would finally march away.
 Another 18,000 casualties for Grant, another 12,000 for Lee—staggering losses.
 Two huge battles, one right after the other with enormous losses, both in officers and men.

 On May 20, Grant issued orders to continue his movement southward.
-He’s still not going to be put off by the second of these massive battles.
-And on the 20th and 21st, the armies marched away from the hideous battlefields at Spotsylvania.
-By this point in the Overland Campaign the vast majority of soldiers in both armies were exhausted.
-Once the armies became engaged on the first day of the Battle of the Wilderness, they were fighting pretty much continuously until late in the month as they head toward the North Anna.
+He was not to be put off by the second of these massive battles.
+On the 20th and 21st, the armies marched away from the hideous battlefields at Spotsylvania.
+By this point in the Overland Campaign, the vast majority of soldiers in both armies were exhausted.
+Once the armies became engaged on the first day of the Battle of the Wilderness, they pretty much fought continuously until late in the month as they headed toward the North Anna.
 The losses had been appalling.
-Both armies were getting replacements, but these replacements in no way met the same standard for proficiency of the veterans who had been knocked out of the ranks at the Wilderness and at Spotsylvania.
-The overall quality of the armies is diminishing as we move into May—not only are we losing a number of men, but also the ranks of the leaders are being decimated on both sides, including the top echelon of the subordinates in each army, the corps commanders.
-So there are tremendous problems of command in both armies that go along with the tremendous attrition in the ranks.
+Both armies were getting replacements, but these replacements in no way met the same standard for proficiency of the veterans who had been knocked out of the ranks at the Wilderness and Spotsylvania.
+The overall quality of the armies diminished as they moved into May.
+Not only did they lose a significant number of men, but also the ranks of the leaders were decimated on both sides, including the top echelon of the subordinates in each army, the corps commanders.
+As a result, there were tremendous problems of command in both armies that went along with the attrition in the ranks.

 Learn more about the loyalty of slaveholding states in the Union